arcs-njit-edu/Docs/docs/MIG/overview.md

 ## Implementation in Wulver

+MIG is implemented on selected NVIDIA A100 80GB GPUs.
+Wulver currently supports the following MIG configurations:

+- 1g.10gb
+- 2g.20gb
+- 3g.40gb
+- Full 80GB (non-MIG)

+These profiles correspond to different partitions of compute and memory resources from the A100 80GB GPU.
+You can view a full comparison in the [Profile Comparison section](../MIG/profile-comparison.md).

+Each profile maps to a Service Unit (SU) usage factor that reflects its computational weight — ranging from 2 SU/hour for a 1g.10gb instance up to 16 SU/hour for a full GPU.
+You can check full SU overview of MIG [here](../MIG/job-submission-and-su-charges.md#understanding-su-charges)

-Wulver supports MIG on select NVIDIA A100 80GB GPUs.
-It address key challenges in shared environments:
+MIGs address key challenges in shared environments:

 **Fair resource sharing**:<br>
 MIG enables multiple users to share a single GPU without stepping on each other’s performance.